 Sun exposure is one of the main reasons that collagen and elastin fibers break down and causes many of the skin changes that we associate with aging.
 It’s important to be mindful of any time you spend in the sun, but be especially wary during peak sun hours (10am-4pm).
 If you can’t stay out of the sun during these times, be sure to wear sunscreen and a hat.

-Over Application of Skincare Products
+Over-Application of Skincare Products

 Everyone has their special cocktail of skincare products that they use in hopes of staying forever young, but be wary of adding too many products to your routine.
-The over application of too many products can cause skin irritation and inflammation that will exacerbate the aging of your skin.
-This applies to skin cleaning products also.
+The over-application of too many products can cause skin irritation and inflammation that will exacerbate the aging of your skin.
+This applies to skin cleaning products as well.
 Using harsh soaps and scrubbing your skin too roughly will strip your face of its natural oils and cause undue wear and tear.
 Remember that less is more!
 Wash your face gently, with a simple, gentle cleanser like the Swan Cleanser from our Swan Skin Care line.

 We don’t have to tell you that smoking isn’t good for you.
 You know that already.
 But what you may not know is that consistently being surrounded by smoke will dry out your skin and have a lasting effect on the health of your skin.
 Also, when smoking you often find yourself squinting to keep the smoke out of your eyes, which is another bad habit for the health of your eye skin.